devslopes/dwa-templates/coding-team-templates/coding-question.md

 - ❌ Bad: Empty (no answer)
 - ❌ Bad: No
-- ❌ Good: Yes (single word with no context)
+- ✅ Not Bad: Yes (single word with no context)
-- ✅ Good: Yes.
+- ✅ Great: Yes.
 I have all the recommended VSCode extensions installed, including the W3C Web validator extension.

-### Validation and Debugging Steps

-> [ Did you check spelling of attributes, elements, methods, arguments?
-(Y/N) ]

-If your answer to this question is NO you will be asked to check the spelling first.
-Try to utilize the “Code Spell Checker” VSCode extension.

-Examples:

-- ❌ Bad: Empty (no answer)
-- ❌ Bad: No
-- ❌ Bad: Yes (single word with no context)
-- ✅ Good: Yes.
-I have no spelling errors in my code, checked both by the "code spell checker extension" and the "W3C Web Validator" extension.

 > [ Did you check the code in the VSCode IDE W3C Web validator extension or the online W3C validator?
 (Y/N) ]